PasquinNicolas/up42-cloud-challenge/CHALLENGE.md

 ## Future Improvements

-Use RBAC for access or Keycloack and Gitlab oidc.
+- Use RBAC for access or Keycloack and Gitlab oidc.
-Have a jump server to manage the cluster and not use my local machine.
+- Have a jump server to manage the cluster and not use my local machine.
-Separate Infrastructure deployment in Terraform and Application which is the best practice in DEVOPS.
+- Separate Infrastructure deployment in Terraform and Application which is the best practice in DEVOPS.
-Consider Testing the Helm Chart before deployment.
+- Consider Testing the Helm Chart before deployment.
-Cenralise all secrets to one location.
+- Cenralise all secrets to one location.
 To simplify this: I could create a namespace different from my application , store all the secrets needed for my deployment in it.
+- Currently all the pvc are on longhorn and can be backedup tp and S3 Bucket.
+- Can use Velero to backup the volumes if another solution than Longhorn is used.